What is Applied Health Informatics?

 Which health form should I complete?
-You must complete the clinical health form that is attached to the bottom of this page (i.e. HSCHealthForm).
-DO Not complete the non-clinical health form.
+You must complete the clinical health form.
+Do not complete the non-clinical health form.

 Where should I submit my health form?
 After you complete the health form you must submit it online to Medicat (i.e. Stony Brook student portal) and CastleBranch.
 Do Not mail your health form to the school or program.
 Note: Keep a copy of your health form.

 What type of job opportunities are available after I graduate?

 This is a growing field with a wide array of opportunities.
 Our graduates are employed at regional hospitals, health IT vendors, and Delivery System Reform Incentive Payment (DSRIP) programs as data analysts, project managers, coordinators, application specialists, etc. To view a list of alumni job titles, role and organizations of employment click here.